samuraininja84/WorldShaper/README.md

-# World Shaper - A Tool For Linking Scenes Together
+# World Shaper - A Tool For Shaping Larger Worlds

 - External Dependencies:
 	- Demigiant: DoTween (Included in Plugins)